matttm/gate-keeper/README.md

 ```

-Once you have this file in your working directory and assuming you've already built from source
+Once you have this file in your working directory, let's download the dependencies and build this thing.
 ```
-source .env
+go mod download

+go build
 ```
 and run the binary:
 ```